causenet-org/causenet-org.github.io/index.md

 For CauseNet-Full and CauseNet-Precision, we include comprehensive provenance data.
 In the following, we give one example per source.

 For relations extracted from natural language sentences we provide:
-For relations extracted from natural language sentences we provide:
 - `surface`: the surface form of the sentence, i.e., the original string
 - `path_pattern`: the linguistic path pattern used for extraction